-All of the psychologists at PsyMontreal are members of the Order of Psychologists of Quebec (OPQ).
+All of the psychologists are members of the Order of Psychologists of Quebec (OPQ).
 Our doctoral students and stagiaires in psychotherapy are supervised by a licensed psychologist, member of the OPQ.
 All of our team members offer psychotherapy and coaching services using the most scientifically validated therapeutic approaches such as Cognitive Behaviour Therapy (CBT).

 Leanna Zozula, Ph.D.